iakovn/ModelicaSpecification/RationaleMCP/0039/SEMLA.md

     or a Modelica tool.
 The names of each such directory should be the name of the vendor that introduces it.

+The mol file may also contain:

+- Readme.md file containing entry point for the documentation covering the included content

+- Individual modelica source files at top level, typically with examples refering to all the included libraries.

+- Other content, such as additional documentation, scrips, FMUs and datafiles.
+  Note that a non-encrypted structured Modelica library without ".library" subdirectory may also be included in this form.

 ### Manifest file

 > An example for the manifest file (“manifest.xml”) can be found at the